priyank-purohit/PostGUI/README.md

   <img src="/docs/images/table.png">
 </p>

-The query result component features a high-performance data table that can sort columns by their values and edit individual cell values (if edit feature is enabled).
+The query result component features a high-performance data table ([React Table](https://github.com/tannerlinsley/react-table)) that can sort columns by their values and edit individual cell values (if edit feature is enabled).

 #### Download Data